y3owk1n/cmd.nvim/README.md

 ### No notifications progress

-- Ensure that you have enabled `opts.async_notifier.adapter` in your config, if not it will just do i single `vim.notify`
+- Ensure that you have enabled `opts.async_notifier.adapter` in your config, if not it will just do one single `vim.notify` for start and end
 - Ensure you have a compatible notification plugin installed
 - Check adapter configuration
 - Try the default adapter first